kouprlabs/voltaserve/DEVELOPMENT.md

 ### Debian 12 bookworm and later

 Run [Voltaserve Conversion](conversion/README.md) with the environment variable `ENABLE_INSTALLER` set to `true`.
-This will install the dependencies in the background, the incoming requests will queued and be waiting until the installation is complete.
+This will install the dependencies in the background.
+Incoming requests will be queued and be waiting until the installation is complete.

 ## Run Microservices